Everything you need to know about Ayurvedic Ingredients

 15 mins read

 Masoor dal is a staple in Indian kitchens, valued for its rich nutritional profile.
 This legume is often compared to moong dal, as both are packed with protein, fiber, and essential vitamins, making them excellent choices for a balanced diet.
 Masoor dal offers numerous health benefits, from aiding digestion to enhancing skin health.
+It reduces the risk of heart disease by lowering blood pressure and cholesterol levels due to the presence of dietary fiber, protein, and antioxidants.
 Similarly, moong dal is versatile and widely used, especially in beauty treatments.
 Many people incorporate masoor dal powder into face masks to revitalize their skin, highlighting its skincare benefits.
 This article delves into the many uses, nutritional value, and health benefits of masoor dal.

 24th Jun 2025